ath31st/boosty_api_rs/README.md

 - Comply with Boosty's [Terms of Service](https://boosty.to/terms) and any applicable copyright laws.

 The author is not responsible for any misuse of this software.

+## Project Status

+🚧 This library is under active development.
+Breaking changes, refactoring, and architectural updates may occur frequently.
+Use with caution in production environments and pin specific versions if needed.

 ## Features